Vital Kats

-Vital Zina Kats (ויטאל זינה קאטס; born 18 November 1999) is an Israeli footballer who plays as a midfielder for German club 1.
+Vital Zina Kats (ויטל זינה כץ; born 18 November 1999) is an Israeli footballer who plays as a midfielder for German club 1.
 FSV Mainz 05 in the 2.
 Frauen-Bundesliga and the Israel women's national team.

 Early life

 Born in Israel, Kats moved to Toronto, Canada at the age of seven.
 She began playing soccer at the age of 9 with El Salvador SC in Toronto, before later playing with Unionville Milliken SC and Scarborough GS United.
 With GS United, she won the 2016 Ontario Cup as women's provincial amateur champions.

 College career

 In 2017, she began attending Kent State University, where she played for the women's soccer team.
 She scored a goal in her debut on August 20, 2017 against the Cleveland State Vikings.
 As a freshman in 2017, Kats led all MAC freshmen in scoring with six goals and four assists, also leading the team in scoring.
 She was named the MAC Freshman of The Year, and was named to the All-MAC Second Team, MAC All-Freshman Team, First Team All-Ohio, and USC All-Midwest Region Second Team.

 In 2018, she once again led the team in scoring and was named to the USC All-Midwest Region First Team, All-MAC First Team, CoSIDA Academic All-District Second Team, OCSA All-Ohio First Team, and was a MAC Distinguished Scholar-Athlete and Academic All-MAC.
 In 2019, she was named to the USC All-Midwest Region Third Team, All-MAC First Team, CoSIDA Academic All-District Second Team, OCSA All-Ohio First Team, and was a MAC Distinguished Scholar-Athlete and Academic All-MAC.
 During the Spring 2021 season (delayed from the 2020 Fall), she was named a All-MAC Second Team, CoSIDA Academic All-District First Team, MAC Distinguished Scholar-Athlete, and Academic All-MAC.